COVID-19 - General information

-To keep you safe and our staff safe, and to limit spread, we have moved to a system of telephone first.
-This means that our clinicians will speak to all patients on the telephone initially, and will either give advice over the telephone or will ask you to come into the practice later that same day for an appointment.
-We will also be offering video consultations to some patients, you will be invited to sign up to this if the clinician thinks it's appropriate or you can sign up in advance by visiting our video consultations page.
-Many people won't need to come into the surgery to be seen at all, and a lot of problems can be dealt with by telephone or video.
+Patients should avoid coming into the practice unless specifically asked to do so.
+We are currently operating a system of 'telephone first', which means that our clinicians will speak to all patients on the telephone initially, and will either give advice over the telephone or will ask you to come into the practice later that same day for an appointment.
+We are also offering video consultations to some patients, you will be invited to sign up to this if the clinician thinks it's appropriate or you can sign up in advance by visiting our video consultations page.
+The majority of patients won’t need to come into the surgery to be seen as most problems can be dealt with by telephone or video.

 Routine prescription requests should be handled without anyone entering the building.
 See our prescriptions page for details of how to submit requests online.